MasonSchneider/Easter/README.md

 ## 2020 - King has Risen

 This puzzle is "Tiger King" themed.
 It includes 4 puzzles that result in a name and a number (new member of the family, my sister's fiance).
 These answers corresponse to an order the faces are tapped on a website to get to the view to input a final password.
 This reveals the riddle to find the baskets.

+## 2021 - VR game

+This year the puzzle was a vr game that hid the next clue inside.
+The other clues were simple puzzles to figure out the game on the headset.

+## 2023 - ChatGPT React site

+This year the family is in Vegas so the puzzle is mostly web based.
+The first puzzle is a nanogram to solve for a QR code that points to a glitch.com site.
+The site has vegas challenges and a final riddle to the prize.